 Solar thermal water heaters are quite different to the electric or gas heater options.
 They are generally installed on the roof of the house and they can use the sun’s radiation directly for heating water.
 Solar thermal systems require a water tank which can either be installed on the roof (roof mounted system) or on the ground (split system).
 There are two main solar thermal technologies that are used:

 Flat plate collectors: Dark coloured glass panels absorb the radiation from the sun.
 As the cooler water absorbs heat, it rises through the pipes contained within the collectors and is stored in the water tank (also known as the thermos syphon effect).
 The amount of heating that is provided by a flat plate collector is highly dependent on how much radiation it can absorb.
 This in turn depends on the location of the roof, tilt angle and orientation of the collectors.
 For cloudy and cold days there may not be enough energy provided by the collectors, so these systems usually require an electric or gas booster to compliment the required water heating energy.

 Evacuated tubes: Evacuated tubes also use the sun’s radiation for heating water but thanks to their round shape and more sophisticated technology, they are more efficient in collecting energy than flat plate collectors.
 This higher efficiency comes with higher capital cost.
 Like the flat plate collector, for cloudy and cold days, evacuated tubes may not be able to provide the entire hot water energy requirement of the house and therefore need a gas or electric booster.

-If you have electric water tank and looking for an easy solution to save, you should try moving your hot water tank onto a controlled load.
+If you have an electric water tank and are looking for an easy solution to save, you should try moving your hot water tank onto a controlled load.

 If you are looking for an environmentally friendly/renewable energy option for water heating whilst still being affordable, using an electric water tank or heat pump coupled to your solar PV system is the way to go, given that your solar system and water tank meets the criteria discussed above.